GrindeLab/PCA/code/README.md

 - update the name of the VCF files (see `invcf` on line 5)
 - update the name of the output VCF (see `outvcf` on line 6)
-- add/remove filters
+- add/remove filters (see the `bcftools` documentation)

-Note that `bcftools` will need to be installed prior to running this step.
+*Note that `bcftools` will need to be installed prior to running this step.
-If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.
+If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.*

 ## Convert VCF to GDS